afnog/sse/firewalls/presentation.md

 .height_12em[[![Firewall](firewall.jpg)](http://www.uits.arizona.edu/services/firewalls)]

-### Chris Wilson, AfNOG 2016
+### Frank Kuse, AfNOG 2017

 ---

 ## About this presentation

-Based on a previous talk by Kevin Chege with thanks!
+Based on a previous talk by Chris Wilson with thanks!

 You can access this presentation at: